hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 #### Custom Camera

-The *Custom Camera* option specifies the settings for a “custom” camera, allowing users to benefit from dynamic recalculation of the scan even if their camera is not predefined.
+The *Custom Camera* option specifies the settings for a "custom" camera, allowing users to benefit from dynamic recalculation of the scan even if their camera is not predefined.

 ![](images/image50.png)